 What if the letter is not returned by the deadline?

 The indicated funds will be escheated to the State Treasurer’s Office per the laws of your state.
 To claim escheated money, go to http://www.unclaimed.org.
 This website has links to all Unclaimed Property offices in the United States and easy-to-follow instructions.
-Affiliates with international addresses should check with the state of New York.
+Affiliates with international addresses should check with the state of New York and the state of Delaware.